 What Causes Obesity?

 There are many causes for obesity, some playing more important roles than others.
-Obesity can be caused by inadequate physical activity, overconsumption of calories, inflammation, irregular sleep patterns and circadian rhythms, stress, exposure to toxins or xenoestrogens (chemicals which mimic the effects of estrogens), and genetic factors.
+Obesity can be caused by inadequate physical activity, overconsumption of calories, hormonal imbalances, inflammation, irregular sleep patterns and circadian rhythms, stress, exposure to toxins or xenoestrogens (chemicals which mimic the effects of estrogens), impaired detoxification capacity, and/or genetic factors.